kraftpunk97-zz/ddqn-julia/README.md

 To be honest, this doesn't work yet.
 But I'm trying to make that happen.

 Trying it out on `Pong-greyNoFrameskip-v4`, which is just a greyscale version of `PongNoFrameskip-v4`.
+I should also let you know that unlike the DeepMind paper, in which a state comprises of a stack of the 4 latest frames, my implementation uses only 1 frame, which is every 4th frame.
+It gave me similar results and sped up training so I decided to stick with it.

 To train run `julia main2.jl`